The Governing Body of Jehovah’s Witnesses

-This document from the British museum enlightens us to the fact that when the first capture of Jerusalem occurred it was the seventh year of Nebuchadnezzar.
-We know that he became king the year 605 -604 BC and seven year from that we come to the year 597 BC.
+This document from the British museum enlightens us to the fact that when the second capture of Jerusalem occurred it was the seventh year of Nebuchadnezzar.
+We know that he became king the year 605 -604 BC and seven year from that we come to the year 598 BC to 597 BC.

 The document also tells us the precise date of this first capture of Jerusalem from another table, where the first day of Addar for Nebuchadnezzars 7:th year is given as 15:th of March 597 BC.